PRACTAcademy/docs.practa.tech/docs/SupportAlternatives.md

 ## Additional Information

 * Discord is where most of the community is active.
-It’s the fastest way to get support — check channels like `#help` or `#faq`.
+It’s the fastest way to get support — check channels like `#support`.
 * Email is suitable for inquiries that require privacy or attachments, such as account-related or verification issues.
 * GitHub issues should follow the provided template.
 Use labels like `bug`, `enhancement`, or `question` to help maintainers triage quickly.